 The most common cause is overuse.
 But bursitis can be triggered through infection from gout, rheumatoid arthritis, scleroderma, diabetes, HIV/AIDS or cancer since the patient has a weakened immune system.
-It also may a result of a hard blow to the area.
+It also may a result of a hard blow or impact to the area.

 What is Bursitis?
 Prevention

 If you are battling with this condition, it is helpful to know of some strategies to prevent any further development of the disease.